-Open position for a post-doctoral researcher in Cardiac Imaging and Physiology at the Schaffer-Nishimura Lab
+Open positions for post-doctoral researchers in Menopause Health Engineering at the Schaffer-Nishimura Lab

 The Meinig School of Biomedical Engineering and Cornell University embrace diversity and seek candidates who will foster a climate that attracts all students, staff and faculty.
 Cornell University seeks to meet the needs of dual-career couples, has a dual-career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual-career searches.